|City of Philadelphia Office of Human Resources|

 Such person shall also be required to certify as a condition of employment that he or she is fully current on any and all debts, taxes, fees, judgments, claims, and other accounts and obligations due and owing to the Philadelphia Gas Works (PGW) or has voluntarily entered into a payment agreement with PGW.

-Cancellation of appointment and removal from the certification due to failure to enter into a payment agreement will be considered equivalent to declining appointment and will be basis for removal from the eligible list in accordance with Regulation 10.092.
+A candidate who fails to enter into a payment agreement three times will be removed from the eligible list in accordance with Regulation 10.092.

 11.17 - APPOINTMENT AGE REQUIREMENTS.